bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/getblockchaininfo.md

 - n: "→ → →<br>`bit`"
   t: "numeric<br>(int)"
   p: "Optional<br>(0 or 1)"
   d: "The bit (0-28) in the block version field used to signal this softfork.
-Field is only shown when status is `started`."
+Field is only shown when status is `started`"

 - n: "→ → →<br>`startTime`"
   t: "numeric<br>(int)"
   p: "Required<br>(exactly 1)"
-  d: "The Unix epoch time when the softfork voting begins."
+  d: "The Unix epoch time when the softfork voting begins"

 - n: "→ → →<br>`timeout`"
   t: "numeric<br>(int)"
   p: "Required<br>(exactly 1)"
-  d: "The Unix epoch time at which the deployment is considered failed if not yet locked in."
+  d: "The Unix epoch time at which the deployment is considered failed if not yet locked in"

 {% enditemplate %}